Mirugam: Critical reception

 Sify wrote "The film strikes a chord because the concern of the director to highlight the plight of an AIDS patient in the post interval scenes is facetious.
 Throughout the film the director becomes more of a voyeur and dialogues loaded with sexual overtones.
 And surely Samy knows the difference between exploitation and cause-orientation".
 Pavithra Srinivasan of Rediff.com wrote "Watch Mirugam for some realistically done rural fare.
 With all the dollops of sex, action, and messages, it harks back to the good old masala genre, spiced according to today's specifications."

 Malini Mannath of Chennai Online wrote "A tighter reign on the narration would have brought in more clarity and focus to the film.
 Appreciable is the director's daring to take on such a theme.
-But the finesse is missing, the drector going overboard both in depicting Ayyanar's moral depravity and in the scenes of the backlash on him towards the later part where he is depicted as a victim of AIDS".
+But the finesse is missing, the director going overboard both in depicting Ayyanar's moral depravity and in the scenes of the backlash on him towards the later part where he is depicted as a victim of AIDS".
 S. R. Ashok Kumar of The Hindu wrote "The director of ‘Mirugam’ deserves to be commended for making a film with a message — eradication of AIDS.
 Padmapriya has chipped in with good work but with no other stars to boast, the film fails to make an impact".